AdaCore/gnatstudio/docs/users_guide/compilation.rst

 * :menuselection:`Build --> Project --> <main>`

   List all main units defined in your project hierarchy, if any.
 Each menu item builds the selected main.
+The list is either a flat list when there is a small number of mains, or they are grouped into projects when there is a large number of the root project is an aggregate project.

 .. index:: menu; build --> project --> build all